NoiRC256/NekoLib/Readme.md

 NekoLib encapsulates a range of features that can be leveraged to optimize the game development workflow.

 NekoLib is not a framework, and does not enforce specific ways of doing things.
-It's a toolbox that can help maintain a clean and flexible architecture, so that you can implement and extend logic with relative ease.
+It's a toolbox of useful features that can help maintain a clean and flexible architecture, so that you can implement and extend logic with relative ease.

+#### Base Services
+- GameEntry - Global service locator.
+- ObjectPoolManager - Object pooling service with capacity optimization.

 #### Core
-- Pooling - Generic object pooling with capacity optimization and non-invasive integration.
+- Pooling - Generic object pooling with easy integration.
 - IoC Container - Auto dependency injection by attributes.
 - Global Events - Strongly-typed custom events.
 - FSM - Extendable code-based finite statemachine.
 - Singleton - MonoBehaviour singleton that provides coroutine support for manager classes.
 - Data Structures - Utility data classes that encapsulate commonly-used features.

-#### Modules
+#### Kits
 NekoLib also provides integrated implementations covering some aspects of game logic.
-- UI - Loosely MVC UI framework
+- UI - Loosely-MVC UI framework (WIP).
-- Movement - Robust rigidbody movement solution
+- Movement - Robust rigidbody movement solution.
-- Stats - Non-destructive value modification system
+- Stats - Non-destructive value modification system.
-- Playables - Custom behavior system for Unity PlayableGraph
+- Playables - Custom behavior system for Unity PlayableGraph.

-# Quick Start

 ### Installation